opadalin/amp-23/README.md

 My personal goal is to learn more about design patterns.
 I want to be the “go-to” person whenever someone wants to talk about design patterns in code.
 And my main focus will be to create the delivery catalogue.

-### Design Patterns as a First Line of Defence Delivery catalogue
+### Design Patterns as a First Line of Defence Delivery Catalogue

 I aim to create a catalogue to be delivered to team commitments that can be used to kick-start a project.
 My vision is that teams will be able to use this catalogue to create their first proof-of-concept and start building a straw pipe for the customer with flexible templates on how to approach different design problems, and always with Secure by Design principles in mind.